munchlife/Brainwave-Interference-Protocol/README.md

 - If the brainwaves of life x are 0-90 degrees in-phase with the ionospheric or “Schumann” resonance then brainwave amplitude increase and antioxidant formation, anti-oxidative eustress, and enhanced immunity occurs.
 - Else if the brainwaves of life x are 90-180 degrees out-of-phase with the ionospheric or “Schumann” resonance then brainwave amplitude decreases and free radical formation, oxidative distress, and autoimmunity occurs.

+## Bandpower as an Indicator of Physiological Stress Response from Interference

+The Brainwave Interference Protocol makes use of bandpower measurements to prove that physiological effects are occurring in the body.
+Bandpower increases are expected to occur during times of phasic alignment and constructive brainwave interference between a life and the Schumann resonance or between a life and other lives and are expected to produce a eustress response in the body, whereas bandpower decreases are expected to occur during times of phasic misalignment and destructive brainwave interference between a life and the Schumann resonance or between a life and other lives and are expected to produce a distress response in the body.
+By associating bandpower fluctuations with interference values, the Brainwave Interference Protocol provides a way to track physiological responses in the body over time.

 ### Explanation of the Formula:
 **In-Phase Alignment (0-90 degrees):**
 - When an individual's brainwaves are in-phase with the Schumann resonance and within the 0-90 degrees range, constructive interference occurs.
 This alignment fosters a state of antioxidant formation, reducing oxidative stress and enhancing the immune system.